Skidamek/AutoModpack/CONTRIBUTING.md

+Fork repo
-clone repo,
+Clone forked repo,
-edit some files,
+Edit some files,
-build by ./gradlew build
+Check if works as it should, build by ./gradlew build, Create pull request.
 :)